 Choose the best watermelon that you can.
 Your juice will be as good as your watermelon.

 Cut the watermelon beforehand and store it in the fridge for an hour or two.
 When you blend it, you get a refreshing chilled drink that will give you instant relief from the heat.

-If you are using seedless watermelon and ok with some of the pulp coming in your mouth, then you can skip straining the juice.
+If you use seedless watermelon and ok with some pulp coming into your mouth, you can skip straining the juice.